 The costs make no provision for any cost escalation.
-The exclusion of escalation will be noted when considering the overall budget, particularly in light of the planned procurement of the rolling stock, beyond the initial order of 96 units.
+The exclusion of escalation will be noted when considering the overall budget, particularly in light of the planned procurement of the rolling stock, beyond the initial order of 96 cars (configured as 48 x 2 car consists).